 For example, you may ask entrants to enter their phone number, but that might not be something you want to share publicly.
 The media (image, video, or audio file), a title, an author, and/or a description may be information you wish to include on your live Gallery.

 Simply specify which entry field you would like each part of the Gallery Submission Layout to pull from (shown by the colorful lines).

 STEP 4 - Voting Options (Optional)

 In this menu, you'll find the second scheduling option out of the 3 possible.
-This scheduler is giving us the opportunity to have voting start at a different day than the submission time.
+This schedule is giving us the opportunity to have voting start at a different day than the submission time.
 This all depends on the parameters of your contest.

 We also have the ability to change the voting frequency as well.
 You can change the amount to votes allowed per hour, day, or the entire contest.

 Note: Require email confirmation is recommended to preserve the integrity of voting, especially if a prize is given to the submission with the most votes.
-Click here to see what other ways Aptivada prevents "voter fraud" for gallery promotions.
+Click here to see what other ways Audience prevents "voter fraud" for gallery promotions.

 There is also the option choose what information is needed to be able to vote.
-You can download whatever info you choose to obtain later on via .csv file.
+You can download whatever info you choose to obtain later on via CSV file.